-- While lentils are cooking prepare flax egg by mixing together flaxmeal with water and let sit for 15 minutes.
+- While the lentils are simmering, prepare the flax egg by mixing together the flax meal with water and let sit for 15 minutes.

-- Preheat oven to 400 degrees and lightly brush sheet pan with olive oil or cooking spray.
+- Preheat oven to 400 degrees F and lightly brush the sheet pan with olive oil or cooking spray.

-- Process lentils, oats, flax egg, red pepper flakes, oregano, parsley, onion powder, pepper, 1 teaspoon salt, and 1 tablespoon garlic together in food processor until just combined.
+- Process the cooked and cooled lentils, oats, flax egg, red pepper flakes, oregano, parsley, onion powder, pepper, 1 teaspoon salt, and 1 tablespoon of garlic together in a food processor until just combined.

-- Shape mixture into 1 inch balls and place on baking sheet.
-Bake for 15 minutes, or until just browned.
+- Bake for 15 minutes, or until just browned.